 For example, a credit card company could use data mining to generate a list of products a customer is more likely to purchase based on their credit card purchase history.
 Additionally, an e-commerce company could analyze all past purchases.
 Then, they could use these analytics to target ads and make more relevant product recommendations based on the data.

 Data mining can also provide real-time recommendations.
 For example, if a customer ads a specific item to their cart, an algorithm could make additional product recommendations based on what other customers purchased in addition to that product.

-Data mining is the perfect way to get a more comprehensive view of your customers.
-With data, you can learn more about consumers preferences, get a peek into purchasing histories, gather demographic, gender, location, and other profile data, and much more.
+Data mining for market research is the perfect way to get a more comprehensive view of your customers.
+With data, you can learn more about consumers preferences, get a peek into purchasing histories, gather demographic, gender, location, other profile data, and much more.